• How it works

 How Much Notice Does a Landlord Have to Give a Tenant to Move Out in Oregon?

 In Oregon, landlords must give month-to-month tenants 30 days’ written notice to move out for no cause, or 90 days if the property is sold or the landlord moves in.
 For lease violations like unpaid rent, notice can be as short as 72 hours.
 Fixed-term leases don’t require notice unless the lease says so.
+In some sale cases, landlords can give 60-day notice with compensation.

 What Are the Laws Regarding Security Deposits in Oregon?